Friday, November 4, 2022

 Even after I left Santa Barbara to attend Humboldt State (now Cal Poly Humboldt), I would sometimes drive down to drop in on Scott unannounced.
 This continued after graduation, and one time I drove down from Davis, where I was working at the time, and he wasn't home.
 His roommate or his neighbor (I've forgotten the detail) said he was down at Zuma Beach where he had a gig as an extra in a volleyball movie, so I drove down there and somehow found him, and he got me in as an extra as well.
 Later on, I was traveling around the country and was visiting my parents in Florida when he came out on a Thrasher assignment to shoot skaters at a huge new ramp.
 I still have the two-page spread he shot, since I am standing in the frame atop the ramp.

 I kind of lost touch with Scott after he developed a severe case of Meniere's disease that came out of nowhere and was often incapacitating.
-Looking everywhere and anywhere to find a cure, he seemed to go down a weird internet rabbit hole.
-A few years ago he tried to convince me the Earth was flat, even pointing me to web sites that prove it, and it was hard to believe he wasn't kidding, especially when I reminded him of how he used to help me with trigonometry homework at Brooks!
+Looking everywhere and anywhere to find a cure, he descended into a weird internet rabbit hole of quack medicine.
+Later he tried to convince me the Earth was flat, even pointing me to web sites that prove it.
+It was hard to believe he wasn't kidding, especially when I reminded him of how he used to help me with trigonometry homework at Brooks!
 Evidently he continued over the years to spiral even deeper into the most surreal parts of the internet, where the most cockamamie stuff somehow finds fertile soil even in creative and intelligent minds like Scott's.

-It's hard and frankly f*cked up to believe someone so full of life and creative energy could be induced to leave this beautiful world, in full or in part, by the fantasies of religious kooks waiting for the Rapture.
-Joseph Campbell wrote that, "Mythology may, in a real sense, be defined as other people's religion.
-And religion may, in a sense, be understood as popular misunderstanding of mythology."
-That is, stories are taken literally instead of symbolically, and misunderstood as referring to outward events instead of inner, spiritual insights.
+It's hard and frankly f*cked up to believe someone so full of life and creative energy could be induced to leave this beautiful world, in full or in part, by the fantasies of religious kooks waiting for the Rapture (mentioned in a note Scott left taped to his computer).

 Anyway, it's a new season for Scott, and if he's hanging out with the angels now, one thing's for sure: he's doing things with those wings that none of those other suckers ever saw before.